geekdeluxe/reading-notes/Class-201/class-10.md

 # Opening Statement

-This topic is important because ebugging your code is a crucial to writing clean code.
+This topic is important because debugging your code is a crucial to writing clean code.
 Humans aren't perfect, and in many ways, technology helps us find and fix our faults.
 Debugging will be a valuable skill which will save a lot of time in the present and future.
 I'd like to think debugging will also allow a developer to become familiar with common errors and with time and experience, those errors will be avoided in the future.